mcieciora/ShaggyMacaw/README.md

 <h2>What is <i>CarelessVaquita</i></h2>
-Careless Vaquita is an <i>open source project base template with ready to go CI/CD setup.</i> It is strongly targeted for Python developers, but with sufficient knowledge and ease, programmers of other languages ​​should have no problem adapting this solution to their needs, because this project only outlines good practices.
+Careless Vaquita is an <i>open source project base template</i> with possibility to add read to go CI/CD setup as well.
+Check out: [ResponsibleDugong](https://github.com/mcieciora/ResponsibleDugong).
+This project is strongly targeted for Python developers, but with sufficient knowledge and ease, programmers of other languages ​​should have no problem adapting this solution to their needs, because this project only outlines good practices.
 Currently supported tools and versions:

-- Jenkins 2.449
-  - additional plugins listed in casc/plugins.txt

 - Python 3.9.18+
   - requirements listed in requirements.requirements-testing.txt